 Institute of Seismology performs research, education, continuous Earth monitoring, and helps government and private organisations in their projects requiring seismological expertise.
 The institute belongs to the Department of geosciences and Geography within the Faculty of Science.

-The Department of Geosciences and Geography has modern research laboratories and databases, research stations and a national network of seismic observation stations.
+The Department of Geosciences and Geography has modern research laboratories, databases, and a national seismic station network.
 Our laboratories serve research groups and provide analysis services for various purposes.
 Some of our laboratories also produce data and time series for use in the Department’s research and teaching.